 105 Christopher St, New York, NY 10014

-Whilst I make my way through plenty of pizza when in NY, I don’t get nearly enough Italian food down me, so after finding out about I Sodi on my trip to NYC last September, I decided to treat myself to a meal there on my most recent visit.
-Whilst it’s standard in terms of New York prices (meaning, it isn’t cheap), I don’t tend to spend big bucks on meals whilst over there.
-I Sodi is absolutely worth the extra spend.
+Whilst I make my way through plenty of pizza when in NY, I don’t get nearly enough Italian food down me, so I Sodi is high on my list for next time.
 Owned by a chef who grew up north of Florence and whose life was shaped by her mother’s Italian cooking and love of food, I Sodi is regularly listed as one of the best Italian restaurants in New York.
-I had parma ham with the creamiest burrata to start (a special on the day I visited), followed by the most incredible lasagne with about 30 layers, all washed down by a carafe of some seriously good red wine.
-This is one place I’d definitely return to.

 167 W 74th St, New York, NY 10023, USA